KyleRego/KyleRego.github.io/collections/_software_development_notes/modern-front-end-development-for-rails.markdown

 **This note is a work in progress.**

-The book is about the front-end development tools that pair with Ruby on Rails.
+This book is about the front-end development tools that pair with Ruby on Rails.
 It uses Rails 6.1.
+These are mainly Hotwire, React, Webpacker, and TypeScript.

 # Hotwire